tomoleary/tomoleary.github.io/_pages/research.md

 This new class of finite element method uses the same coefficient matrix as the associated DPG method but has a different load and involves a post-processing step to render the solution.
 In the DLS theory, DPG methods can be identified with the least-squares problem corresponding to an overdetermined system of equations.
 An analogous identification can be made with DPG* methods.
-However, DPG* methods are associated with the least-squares problem corresponding to an _underdetermined_ systems of equations.
+However, DPG* methods are associated with the least-squares problem corresponding to an _underdetermined_ system of equations.

 Currently, I am studying the properties of DPG* methods, including _a posteriori_ error estimation, superconvergence, and applications to special problems lacking uniqueness of solutions.